- 1. Degree and Certificates

 23.4 When it is determined that a member of the Canadian Armed Forces has committed an academic integrity violation(s), the Academic Integrity Council, through the Registrar, will notify the respective Commanding Officer (CO) of the findings and the sanction(s) imposed by the Academic Integrity Council.
 In any instance of an Academic Integrity violation by a Canadian Armed Forces member further administrative or disciplinary action may be taken, as deemed appropriate by the member's Commanding Officer.

-23.5 Students who are found guilty of repeated or aggravated Academic Integrity and, as a consequence, are expelled from RMC will not be considered for admission or readmission to any degree programme or course offered by or through RMC.
+23.5 Students who are found guilty of repeated or aggravated Academic Integrity and, as a consequence, are expelled from RMC will not be considered for admission or readmission to any programme of study or course offered by or through RMC.
 After a period of not less than five years from the date of expulsion, the Senate may, upon receipt of a written request, review an expelled student's case and consider an application for admission or re-admission.

 23.6 All Academic Sanctions will become part of a student's permanent academic record.
 For serious cases of Academic Integrity violations, and upon specific direction by the Academic Integrity Council, a student's Official Transcript may be annotated so as to indicate that an Academic Integrity violation took place and that an Academic Sanction was awarded.

-23.7 RMC and its faculty members reserve the right to employ originality checking and plagiarism detection instruments or services to protect, preserve, and promote the academic integrity of the credits and degrees it grants.
+23.7 RMC and its faculty members reserve the right to employ originality checking and plagiarism detection instruments or services to protect, preserve, and promote the academic integrity of the credits and degrees and certificates it grants.
 Students enrolled in a RMC course may, as part of the requirements to receive credit for that course, be required to submit their work to such originality checking and plagiarism detection instruments or services.

 23.8 Students must be provided with the investigation report and any other documents or evidence that may be used in determining their culpability.
 In addition, they have a right to provide a written response to the investigation and any other evidence that may be used by the Academic Integrity Council in determining culpability.
 Students have the right to appeal any decision of an Academic Integrity violation or any sanction awarded as a result of a finding of an Academic Integrity violation.
 If the student is not satisfied with the decision of the Academic Integrity Council an appeal may be made to the Deans’ Council.
 The final authority to hear any appeals arising from decisions made by the Academic Integrity Council will be Deans’ Council, except for sanctions that involve expulsion; all cases involving expulsion will generate an automatic appeal to Senate.
 The student must submit the appeal in writing within twenty-one (21) calendar days of receiving the decision of the Academic Integrity Council.
 The student must submit the appeal in writing to the Deans’ Council through the Registrar, and should attach to the appeal copies of all relevant documents including a statement describing the basis of the appeal.
 Appeals will only be heard by Deans’ Council if they are based on new information or an abuse of process.
 Merely disagreeing with the decision of the Academic Integrity Council will not be considered a legitimate basis for an Appeal.
 Deans’ Council may decline to hear an appeal if it finds that there is no legitimate basis for the appeal.
 Appeals to Deans’ Council or Senate will normally be heard at the next scheduled meeting of Deans’ Council or the Senate.
 Normally, appeals to Deans’ Council or Senate will be on a paper basis only.
 At the request of the student, Deans’ Council or Senate may agree to hear the appeal in viva voce but this is at the discretion of Deans’ Council or Senate.
 The Registrar will notify the student in writing of Deans’ Council’s or the Senate’s decision concerning the appeal within seven (7) calendar days of the decision being made.
 In cases not involving expulsion, the decision of Deans’ Council is final and may not be appealed further.
 In cases involving a sanction of expulsion, the decision by Senate is final and may not be appealed further.